12 months ago it was predicted that influencer marketing would be one of the biggest trends to hit the travel industry in 2017.

 Kach & Jonathan Howe – Two Monkeys Travel

 Husband and wife duo Kach and Jonathan share a love of all things travel, with a focus on luxury adventures out on the seas.
 The pair spend much of their time sailing and backpacking the world over – with Jonathan travelling to over 90 counties, and Kach 95.
 It’s the eclectic mix of luxury and adventure travel that helps to make Two Monkeys Travel such an endearing read, earning the blog coverage from the BBC, Forbes and CNN over the last few years.

 Karen Beddow – Mini Travellers

 Family travel, days out and festivals are all covered on Mini Travellers – a child-friendly travel blog run by Karen and her husband Matt.
 Along with their three daughters, the couple have flown, driven and cruised to countless locations across the UK and beyond, documenting their journeys and experiences along the way.
 It’s this passion for family travel that has led Mini Travellers to be a finalist for the ‘Best Family Travel Blog’ accolade at the BritMums Brilliance in Blogging Awards 2017.

-As the travel industry turns increasingly to influencer campaigns, the need for brands and business to adapt their content strategy in response has never been greater.
+As the travel industry turns increasingly to influencer campaigns, the need for brands and business to adapt their content strategy and travel copywriting in response, has never been greater.